Industry overview

 Data Extraction for Omnichannel Retailers

-This is the landscape we extract data from.
-Every channel, every city, every pin-code, every dark store, every competitor — unified into one feed your category, pricing, and operations teams can act on without stitching three vendors together.
+This is what we extract.
+Every channel, every city, every pin-code, every dark store, every competitor.
+Unified into one feed your category, pricing, and operations teams can act on without stitching three vendors together.

 Key platforms in this space

-The same SKU priced ₹15 cheaper on the quick-commerce app than on the brand's own store — for two weeks before anyone in the retailer's own pricing team notices.
-That isn't an online problem or an offline problem.
-It's an omnichannel data problem.
-The retailers that monitor pricing, availability, and assortment across every channel they operate catch these breaks within hours.
-The ones treating each channel as a separate data silo find them in customer-complaint emails, three margin-cycles late.
+The same SKU priced ₹15 cheaper on the quick-commerce app than on the brand's own store.
+For two weeks before anyone in pricing notices.
+That is not an online or offline problem, it is an omnichannel data problem.
+Retailers monitoring across every channel catch these breaks within hours.
+The ones treating each channel as a silo find them in customer-complaint emails, three margin-cycles late.

 Use cases